 Is it any good?

-The nice thing about THE SANTA CLAUSE is that it takes its far-out premise all the way to a logical conclusion; there are no cheats or easy outs for Scott Calvin when the biggest job in the world is thrust upon him.
-Aided by excellent special effects, this likeable guy's slow, whimsical change into St. Nick, persistent in a disbelieving world, is supernatural.
-The jokes are just as funny for adults as for kids.
+The jokes in this movie are just as funny for adults as for kids.
+The really nice thing about THE SANTA CLAUSE is that it takes its far-out premise all the way to a logical conclusion; there are no cheats or easy outs for Scott Calvin when the biggest job in the world is thrust upon him.
+Aided by excellent special effects, this likable guy has a slow, whimsical change into St. Nick -- persistent in a disbelieving world -- that is supernatural.

 Families can talk about...

 Families can talk about holiday movies.
-What are some of the others you can think of?
-Why are the same titles -- like It's a Wonderful Life and Scrooge -- shown each season?
+Why are the same titles -- such as It's a Wonderful Life and Scrooge -- shown each season?

-How is this film the same or different than other Christmas movies?
+How is this film similar to or different from other Christmas movies?